austinhartzheim/madhacks-live/README.md

 # Contributing
 When contributing to MadHacks Live, please make sure that your contributions are compatible with Python 3.
 Also, please add your name to the copyright line in the LICENSE file.

+# Migrating versions
+Because this software is under active development, migrations will not be generated for these early revisions.
+This will be evaluated again after a stable release is made.

+If you have a need for migrations, please file a bug so we know someone is needs the feature.